 This private beach is next to the stunning Meridien de Monaco hotel, and it’s perfect for those who want to enjoy a little luxury.

 The beach is sandy and well-maintained, and there are plenty of sun loungers and parasols for guests.

-There’s also a beach bar where you can enjoy refreshing drinks, and a team of attentive staff is on hand to ensure you have everything you need.
+There’s also a beach bar where you can enjoy refreshing drinks, and an attentive staff is on hand to ensure you have everything you need.